ufal/npfl139/tasks/dreamer.md

 episodes.

 Start with the [dreamer.py](https://github.com/ufal/npfl139/tree/master/labs/13/dreamer.py) template.
-Mind the 20MB submission limit in ReCodEx—the template provides a saving method for either a full model or a model with only the components needed for evaluation.
+Mind the 20MB submission limit in ReCodEx – the template provides a saving method for either a full model or a model with only the components needed for evaluation.
 You can visually inspect the trained world model by using the [show_dreams.py](https://gihub.com/ufal/npfl139/tree/master/labs/13/show_dreams.py) script,